0xlord/arma-mission-templates/README.md

 ### Loadouts
 You can find add*Loadout.sqf files in the "functions" folder.
 There you can add or change loadouts!
 If you add new roles, remember to add these in *Loadouts.sqf file!

-### Required mods
+### Mod dependency
-In mission.sqm you can alter the number of mods and delete the unnecessary mods from the requirement list.
+In mission.sqm you can change the number of mods and delete the unnecessary mods from the requirement list.
 You can find this list right on top of the file.
 Keep in mind, that the file starts to count from 0.
 So if you have 30 mods as requirement for example, you'll find mod 0 to 29 in the list!
 Also make sure to still have a correct numbering from 0 to x.

 # Available Maps
  * Rosche - https://steamcommunity.com/sharedfiles/filedetails/?id=1527410521